annefou/jupyter_dashboards/_episodes/05-publish.md

 - Create a shareable Binder link
 - Update your github repository to display shareable Binder link for each of your dashboards

+We make two exercises: one with environment.yml (adding conda packages) and one with a Dockerfile (where we add for instance input files).

+# Thebe?